 Soft whites look just like they sound.
 What does this mean?
 Well, depending on the LRV you choose, they can either:

-1. Look like a brighter white (even though they aren’t) in the absence of a TRUE white to be directly compared to, or…
+1. Look like a brighter white without a TRUE white to be directly compared to, or…

-2. Appear softer and more subtle even when there isn’t a clean white to compare them to.
+2. Others appear soft and subtle, even when there isn’t a clean white to compare them to.

 Benjamin Moore White Dove, Platinum Gray feature wall, teen tween girl room.
 Gray carpet.
 Kylie M Interiors Edesign (4)

-THE DEPTH (VALUE) OF SOFT WHITE PAINT COLOURS
+THE DEPTH (VALUE) OF SOFT WHITE PAINT COLORS

-The soft white range starts at approx. 82 LRV and goes up to 89 or so.
-If you go above 89, you’re in a bright white.
-Go below 82 and you’re tip-toeing in the OFF-WHITE range.
+The SOFT WHITE range starts at approx. 82 LRV and goes up to 86 or so.
+If you go above 86, you’re in the bright whites.
+Go below 82, and you’re tip-toeing in the OFF-WHITE range.

 Pure White kitchen cabinets, subway tile backsplash, white quartz and oak flooring.
 Navy blue island Sherwin Williams Cyberspace, prep bar station.